 You can also remove EXIF data from your images before you upload them to Tumblr.
 Learn more about this here.

-On mobile: Open a new photo post form.
+- Open a new photo post form.
 Take a photo, or upload one from your camera roll.
 Done.
 These aren’t even really instructions.
 These are just statements.
 That’s how easy this is.

-Yet another tip: To add a filter, sticker, or text overlay to your photo, click or tap the icons that appear below the photo once you've selected it.
+And here's another tip: To add a filter, sticker, or text overlay to your photo, click or tap the icons that appear below the photo once you've selected it.